For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - DO-IT Center (Univ of WA) Video: Making Distance Learning Accessible to Students with Disabilities

-- Penn State's AccessAbility webpage on Color Blindness
+- Penn State's Accessibility webpage on Color Blindness